saucelabs/elemental-next/frontend/docs/updated-tips/2-download-a-file/ruby.md

 id: '2-download-a-file-ruby'
 sidebar_label: Ruby
 text: 'Just like with [uploading files](/docs/updated-tips/how-to-upload-a-file/) we hit the same issue with downloading them -- a dialog box just out of Selenium's reach.
-With some additional configuration, we can side-step the dialog box...'
+With some additional configuration, we can side-step the dialog box.'
 number: 2
 publish_date: 2015-07-27
 last_update: